 Who Qualifies for the Depo Shot Lawsuit?

-To qualify for a Depo-Provera lawsuit, women need to have been diagnosed with a brain tumor after using the birth control shot for over a year.
+To qualify for a Depo shot lawsuit, women need to have been diagnosed with a brain tumor after using this birth control for over a year.

 - Use of Depo-Provera: The brain tumor patient must have used the Depo-Provera birth control injection, Depo-SubQ Provera 104, or an authorized generic form of the drug.